-Since 1994, Martin Schulz is a Member of the European Parliament and has served in a number of committees, first serving on the sub-committee on Human Rights and then on the Committee on Civil Liberties and Home Affairs.
+Since 1994, Martin Schulz is a Member of the European Parliament and has served in a number of committees, first on the sub-committee on Human Rights and then on the Committee on Civil Liberties and Home Affairs.
 He led the SPD MEPs from 2000 and was subsequently elected Vice-Chair of the Socialist MEPs.

 In 2004 he was elected group leader of the second largest group in the European Parliament.
 As leader of the Socialists and Democrats in the European Parliament, Martin Schulz campaigned for social justice, promoting jobs and growth, reforming financial markets, fighting climate change, championing equality and creating a stronger and more democratic Europe.